rohanshastri00/cs104-rshastri/hw8/README.md

 #main_window.cpp

-Wraps mydatastore instance in GUI, once running the program is intuitive
+Wraps mydatastore instance in GUI, once running the program is intuitive a